These guys have an unlimited budget and are the ultimate description of “High Speed Low Drag”.

 In really murky water, I use three.
 The active ingredient is Tetraglycine Hydroperiodide 16.7% and each tablet contains 6.68% of Titratable Iodine.

-Overall the StarFlash Emergency Signal Mirror is an excellent product.
-The only thing that another reviewer noted is that it doesn’t have a hole large enough to thread straight 550 paracord through it so you have to improvise and possibly use the inner strands as a loop.
+Overall the StarFlash Emergency Signal Mirror is an excellent device.
+The only thing that I can see is that it doesn’t have a hole large enough to thread straight 550 paracord through it so you have to improvise and possibly use the inner strands as a loop.

 I also tried to push my feet through it (holding on with my hands and with two feet pushing as hard as I could) and all it did was stretch a little but nothing serious.
 However once it is punched (with a knife on purpose on my part), it will continue ripping fairly easily.
 Over all this is an excellent, very light weight, cheap price to not freeze in a crumby situation. (one side silver other side blaze orange)